rjbergerud/vic-machine-learning/README.md

 To run a presentation, first install slidedeck
 `pip install slidedeck`

-To make sure slides are up to date with `slides.md` `slidedeck render`
+To make sure slides are up to date with slides.md, go to the presentation folder and run `slidedeck render`.

 Then run a local server to serve the static files.

+If you would like to prepare a workshop or presentation for a future meet, here's [the slidedeck repo](https://github.com/rmcgibbo/slidedeck).